muratko357/Portfolio/README.md

 _Tools: Python, numpy, argparse, os, matplotlib, scipy, PIL, tensorflow, keras, yolo utilities provided by deeplearning.ai_

-I have applied the You Only Look Once-YOLO model to car detection on a car detection dataset.
-The project uses pre-trained weights since the YOLO model is very computationally expensive to train.
-On the other hand, YOLO is a popular algorithm with its high accuracy and being able to run in real-time as it requires only one forward propagation pass through the network to make predictions.
+I applied the You Only Look Once (YOLO) model for car detection using a pre-trained dataset.
+YOLO is known for its high accuracy and real-time processing capabilities.
 <br/>